 What is Collagen?

 Collagen is a structural protein.
 It is the main component of connective tissue, which makes up your skin, bones, tendons, and joint cartilage.
 It is also found in your muscles, organ tissue, ligaments, blood vessels, and intestinal lining.
 It provides strength, structure, and support to these tissues.
-Collagen is produced in the body and can be obtained through animal sources like meat and sea foods.
+Collagen is produced in the body and can be obtained through animal sources like meat and seafood.
 Around 28 types of collagen have been identified, each with different structures and functions.
-Let's look at some of the important ones.
+Let's look at some of the important types of collagen.

 Types Of Collagen